 - Dried black beans.

 It can be overwhelming and complex which is why working with a dietitian is important.
-To achieve the best chance at improved symptoms and better understanding what triggers a person's gut symptoms, careful strategy using a 3 phase approach is key:
+The best chance at improving your symptoms and better understanding what foods trigger those symptoms, a trained dietitian can help to create a careful strategy, using a 3 phase approach: